SimioLLC/UsingGitHub/README.md

-# UsingGitHub
+# Simio-Forum-and-GitHub
-Documents and resources to help using GitHub in the Simio Forum
+Document that describes how Git and GitHub are used in the Simio Forum